-Step 4 If you want to disallow specific FTP commands, use the following command:
+e.
+(Optional) To disallow specific FTP commands, use the following command:

-'''

-hostname(config-ftp-map)# request-command deny ftp_command [ftp_command...] hostname(config-ftp-map)#
+hostname(config-cmap)# match [not] request-command ftp_command [ftp_command...]

-'''

-where ftp_command with one or more FTP commands that you want to restrict.
-See Table 22-3 for a list of the FTP commands that you can restrict.
+Where ftp_command with one or more FTP commands that you want to restrict.
+See Table 25-3 for a list of the FTP commands that you can restrict.